 George has been involved in community housing for 30 years and served as a Director on the New Farm Housing Co-operative Board for over ten years.

-He has worked with NFP organisations for more than four decades in various roles, including youth leadership, drug and alcohol counseling, and long-term unemployment.
+He has worked with not-for-profit organisations for more than four decades in various roles, including youth leadership, drug and alcohol counselling, and long-term unemployment.

 George has completed training with the Governance Institute of Australia- Certificate in Governance and is a member of the Audit and Risk, Governance, and Remuneration Committees.

 Since joining Jacaranda Housing in 2017, Lizz has been instrumental in driving cultural change and stability within the organisation.

 A trusted leader, Lizz spent many years working in remote indigenous communities in the Northern Territory where she was widely respected for her work in developing strong connections with Traditional Owners, ensuring their cultural protocols and needs were always considered.
 She also worked tirelessly to improve housing options in remote communities.